A linear model of separation for western boundary currents with bathymetry and stratification: Strategy for building an approximate solution

-Hence these vectors almost match the first two vectors of the canonical basis in the tangential coordinates.
-Note that this differs from the classical computation of Ekman layers above a flat surface \cite{CDGG,Pedlosky-GFD}, where $\widetilde{\mathsf U^j}\simeq (1, (-1)^j i, 0) $.

-The eigenvector associated to $\mathsf{U}^2$ gives a geostrophic velocity field at main order, and therefore should not be taken into account.
+We will prove in section \ref{sec:Ekman} that the eigenvector $\mathsf{U}^2$ is associated to a geostrophic velocity field at main order, and therefore should not be taken into account.
 This was mentioned in \cref{sec:strategy-intro}, and will be detailed in \cref{sec:Ekman}.
-As a consequence, we are left with only three degrees of freedom with the boundary layer coefficients (two degrees of freedom for Munk layers, one for the remaining Ekman eigenvector $\widetilde{\mathsf{U}^1}$), to match three scalar boundary conditions.
+As a consequence, we are left with only three degrees of freedom with the boundary layer coefficients (two degrees of freedom for Munk layers, one for the remaining Ekman eigenvector ${\mathsf{\tilde U}^1}$, where the notation tilde stands for the projection on the three velocity components), to match three scalar boundary conditions.
+Another important feature is that the vertical component of $\mathsf{\tilde U}^1$ is bounded away from zero, which will allow the Ekman boundary layer to lift the vertical component of the solution.
+These two aspects strongly differ from classical works on Ekman layers above flat surfaces, in which the vertical component has size $\sqrt{\varepsilon\nu_3}$, \cite{Pedlosky-GFD,CDGG}.